rene-mu/learning_git/README.md

 # learning_git

-this is tutorial for git and git hub
+this is tutorial for learnig  git and git hub